EricSchulze/3D-Mouse/fusion/README.md

 }
 ```
 where
-* rx: float, rotate camera on x-asix by _rx_ degree.
+* rx: float, rotate camera on pitch-asix by _rx_ degree.
-* ry: float, rotate camera on y-asix by _ry_ degree.
+* ry: float, rotate camera on roll-asix by _ry_ degree.
-* rz: float, rotate camera on z-asix by _rz_ degree.
+* rz: float, rotate camera on yaw-asix by _rz_ degree.

 ### Translate